 “In Section 112 the Patent Act provides powerful tools to weed out claims that may present a vague or indefinite disclosure of the invention.
 Thus a patent that presents a process sufficient to pass the coarse eligibility filter may nonetheless be invalid as indefinite because the invention would “not provide sufficient particularity and clarity to inform skilled artisans of the bounds of the claim.”

+These observations may serve to support the position of the CAFC if the case is appealed to the Supreme Court; they could equally be taken as a warning to the patentees that their success on the patentable subject matter issue should not be taken as an indication that their claims would survive section 112 scrutiny.
 Judge Robert C. Jones may not have selected the best grounds for his conclusion that these are claims that should go no further.
 But it is to be hoped that these claims will not find their way to the Supreme Court; re-issuing the patent with clearer and more readily assertable claims could well be a better course.

 Back to All Resources